ramadavana/tripnest-revision-fix/README.md

 - Fixing minor issue on Navbar Styling.
 - Fixing middleware authentication issue:
   - Now with role detection on cookies!
-  - User can no longer access /dashboard and /dashboard/:path*
+  - User can no longer access /dashboard and /dashboard/:path*.
-  - Admin can no longer access /cart, /cart/:path*, /my-transaction, and /my-transaction/:path*
+  - Admin can no longer access /cart, /cart/:path*, /my-transaction, and /my-transaction/:path*.
-  - Guest can no longer access all of exclusive role-based feature
+  - Guest can no longer access all of exclusive role-based feature.

 ## Revision Demo App
 Visit this Vercel domain: https://tripnest-finpro-revision1.vercel.app/